john-smilga/react-course-v3/16-nextjs-store/README.md

 ### Problems

-- lots of code code just to access values
+- lots of code code just to access input values
 - no validation (only html one)

 ### Zod